 The anti-bullfighting movement is gaining momentum in France and is costing local governments a lot of money.
 A 2003 survey in France showed that 73% of the French population is against bullfighting, and only 5% very much in favour.
 (TNS Sofres, commissioned by Franz Weber Foundation).
 It is not difficult to understand why many French people revolt against this torture of bulls.
-Almost every weekend from Easter onwards protests are held with slogans like “Basta Corrida” One of the biggest recent protests, a few months ago in Alès in the department of Gard drew over 5,000 participants from not only France but also Belgium and Germany.
+Almost every weekend from Easter onwards protests are held with slogans like “Basta Corrida” One of the biggest protests, a in 2013 in Alès in the department of Gard drew over 5,000 participants from not only France but also Belgium and Germany.

 Although the organizers, CRAC International, did not achieve their goal of saving the bulls by stopping the bullfight, they look to the future with confidence.
 They are convinced that bullfighting will disappear in France.
 However to get there, some things will have to change.
-The French Prime Minister Manuel Valls, born and raised in Spain is a strong supporter of bullfighting.
-For him, bullfighting is “a culture” that should be preserved.
-“C’est quelque chose que j’aime, ça fait partie de la culture de ma famille” (It’s something I love, it’s part of the culture of my family.)

 This is what happened in the arena while the protesters were demonstrating outside ….